radioation/Devastar/README.md

 This project started as an attempt to create a flat-screen light-gun to work with a Sega Menacer game I've been (*slowly*) writing.
 I've since expanded it to work with other console and games.

+This is still pretty early in develppment.
+I'm not currently happy with the latency and I think I can simplify the hardware side by moving to a different microcontroller.
+I expect many changes to occur before I make an official release.

 **IMPORTANT:**  The circuits in this project are experimental.
 I am *not* a practicing electrical engineer.
 The circuit diagrams here are what I've tested on my video game consoles.
 The circuits work for me, but I'm not